-- 3.1.1 Plan Adoption - 1) This IDP shall be adopted by bylaw by the County and Town following a joint public hearing conducted in accordance with the MGA. - 2) The adopting bylaws shall state that the respective municipalities only have jurisdiction over lands within their own boundaries. - 3) The municipalities shall undertake concurrent amendments to their MDPs and applicable ASPs if necessary to comply with this IDP. - 3.1.2 Plan Amendments - 1) An amendment to this IDP may be initiated by the municipality or a landowner/developer. - 2) Any amendment proposed by a landowner/developer shall be made to the municipality in which the subject land is located. - 3) An amendment is in effect only if approved by bylaw by both municipalities following a joint public hearing. - 3.1.3 Plan Review - 1) A formal review of this IDP shall be undertaken every 5 years in accordance with the MGA.
-If circumstances warrant, the County or the Town may provide notice to the other of a desire to initiate a review sooner. - 2) Annual monitoring (e.g. review of subdivision/permit activity, approval history, appeals, referral responses) shall be undertaken by the municipalities to ensure that the IDP is working as intended. - 3.1.4 Repealing the Plan - Repeal of the IDP may be initiated by either the County or the Town but shall only be allowed only if it is to be replaced by a new IDP that is agreeable to both municipalities.
+3.1.1 Plan Adoption

+- 1) This IDP shall be adopted by bylaw by the County and Town following a joint public hearing conducted in accordance with the Act. - 2) The adopting bylaws shall state that the respective municipalities only have jurisdiction over lands within their own boundaries. - 3) The municipalities shall undertake concurrent amendments to their MDPs as may be necessary to comply with this IDP.

+3.1.2 Plan Amendments

+- 1) An amendment to this IDP may be initiated by the municipality or a landowner/developer. - 1) Any amendment proposed by a landowner/developer shall be made to the municipality in which the subject land is located. - 3) An amendment is in effect only if approved by bylaw by both municipalities following a joint public hearing.

+3.1.3 Plan Review

+- A formal review of this IDP should be undertaken by the County and Town every 5 years but may be postponed by mutual agreement of the municipalities if they agree that a review is not required.
+Further, the County or Town may request that a review be undertaken sooner if development pressures or changes in strategic priorities warrant an earlier review. - 2) Annual monitoring (e.g., review of subdivision/permit activity, approval history, appeals, referral responses) shall be undertaken by the municipalities to ensure that the IDP is working as intended.

+3.1.4 Repealing the Plan

+Repeal of the IDP may be initiated by either the County or the Town but should only be allowed if it is to be replaced by a new IDP that is agreeable to both municipalities.